 - Director of Student Experience (Chair)

 - Student Support Officer (Secretary)

 - Relevant academic staff

-- At least one student representing each year cohort of the relevant programme
+- At least one student representing each year cohort of each of the relevant programmes

 The elections for the undergraduate representatives are organised through the Student Union.
-SSLC agendas and minutes are found on the SEMS QMplus landing page (https://qmplus.qmul.ac.uk/course/view.php?id=13091).
+SSLC agendas and minutes are available on the SEMS QMplus landing page.
 Relevant items on the minutes are referred to the appropriate School committees for consideration and feedback.

-7.2 Evaluating and improving the quality and standards of teaching and learning We assess our provision of teaching by:
+7.2 Evaluating and improving the quality and standards of teaching and learning

+We assess our provision of teaching by:

-- Module review by means of student feedback questionnaires and course organisers' reports. - Annual staff appraisal. - Peer observation of teaching. - External examiners' reports. - Periodic Internal Review by the College involving external panel members. - Periodic Institutional Audit of the College by the Quality Assurance Agency.
+- Module review by means of student feedback questionnaires and course organisers' reports.

+- Annual staff appraisal.

+- Peer observation of teaching.

+- External examiners' reports. - Periodic Internal Review by the College involving external panel members. - Periodic Institutional Audit of the College by the Quality Assurance Agency.